Modeling extremal dependence in multivariate and spatial problems: a practical perspective: Multivariate extremes

 for a given small probability $p\in (0,1)$, where $x_i$, with $i\in\{1,\ldots,d\}\backslash J$ is a sequence of fixed high thresholds.
-An example where the plot routine is used on an object of class \code{ExtDep\_Bayes} to infer joint return levels is given by running line 45-53 of listing~\ref{lst:sec23}.
-There, only a 5\% subset of the posterior is considered (\code{subsamp = 0.05}) for a quick evaluation but in practice, we do recommend using the full posterior by leaving \code{subsamp} unspecified.
+An example where the plot routine is used on an object of class \code{ExtDep\_Bayes} to infer joint return levels is given by running the following commands. \begin{CodeChunk} \begin{CodeInput} R> Q.fix <- c(NA, Th[c(2, 4)]) R> PM10.range <- seq(from = est[1, 1], to = 400, by = 5) R> Q.range <- sapply(PM10.range, transform, data = winterdat[, 1], + par = est[, 1]) R> set.seed(1)

+R> # Compute and plot probabilities of return levels R> rl.PM10 <- plot(x = PNS.hr, type = "returns", Q.fix = Q.fix, + Q.range = Q.range, Q.range0 = PM10.range, labels = expression(PM[10]), + main = bquote("Return level for" ~ PM[10] ~ "when NO" ~ ">" ~ + .(th[2]) ~ "and" ~ SO[2] ~ ">" ~ .(th[5])), + cex.lab = 1.4, cex.axis = 1.4, subsamp = 0.05) \end{CodeInput} \end{CodeChunk} Only a 5\% subset of the posterior is considered (\code{subsamp = 0.05}) for a faster evaluation but, in practice, we do recommend using the full posterior by leaving \code{subsamp} unspecified.
 Returns levels are displayed when \code{object = "returns"}.
-In addition, it requires to provide \code{Q.fix}, a vector of length equal to the model dimension ($2$ or $3$), where quantile values can be fixed for some components while others (\code{NA}s) are left to vary.
+In addition, the argument \code{Q.fix} is required and should take the form of a vector of length equal to the model dimension ($2$ or $3$), where quantile values can be fixed for some components while others (\code{NA}s) are left to vary.
 The \code{Q.range} argument provides a vector (or matrix) of quantile values on the unit Fr\'{e}chet scale, for those that aren't fixed.
 If \code{Q.fix} contains a single \code{NA} then \code{Q.range} must be a vector or a single column matrix. \code{Q.range0} provide the same sequences as \code{Q.range} but on the original scale.
 This plotting procedure relies on the \code{pExtDep} routine.

 The middle panel of Figure~\ref{fig:rlevels} reports the univariate joint return level curve for $\textrm{PM}_{10}$ jointly to the extreme event $\{\text{NO} > 270, \text{SO}_2 > 95\}$, corresponding to the return period $1/p$, which has been estimated by the approximate posterior mean and uncertainty is given by the 95\% (pointwise) credibility intervals.
 Similarly, the right panel of Figure~\ref{fig:rlevels} depicts the posterior mean and $95\%$ credibility intervals of the estimated contour levels of the bivariate return levels for $(\textrm{PM}_{10}, \textrm{NO})$ jointly to extreme event $\textrm{SO}_2 > 95$.
 Note that conditional return levels can be obtained by specifying \code{cond=TRUE}, the conditional event being the fixed event.